malakhovks/nb-terms/README.md

-# cv-demo
+# nb-terms
-Simple web service for computation of semantic similarity via word2vec pre-trained distributional semantic models (word embeddings).
-Ridge-templated CV (DOCX) processing into XML (TODOS)
+## nb-terms is an NLU-powered web service for the contextual and semantic analysis (Norwegian Bokmål)

+nb-terms is an NLU-powered web service for the contextual and semantic analysis of the natural language messages (Norwegian Bokmål).